solana-foundation/developer-content/docs/core/cpi/how-to-cpi-with-signer.md

 sidebarSortOrder: 2
 ---

-This example demonstrates how to transfer SOL using a Cross-Program Invocation (CPI) where the sender is a PDA that the program must sign for.
+This example demonstrates how to transfer SOL using a [Cross-Program Invocation (CPI)](/docs/core/cpi) where the sender is a PDA that the program must sign for.

-A typical use case for this scenario is a program that manages token accounts on behalf of users.
+A typical use case for this scenario is a program that manages [token accounts](/docs/core/tokens#token-account) on behalf of users.
 For instance, consider a scenario where a DeFi protocol pools user funds into a single account.
 The protocol needs to include security checks to automatically handle withdrawal requests.
 In such cases, the control over these pooled funds is not with a single user but rather with the program itself.
-This requires the use of PDAs as the owner of the protocol's token accounts to programmatically sign for withdrawals.
+This requires the [use of PDAs](/docs/core/pda) as the owner of the protocol's token accounts to programmatically sign for withdrawals.

-Included below are two different, but functionally equivalent implementations that you may come across when reading Solana programs.
+Included below are two different, but functionally equivalent implementations that you may come across when reading or writing Solana programs.
 Here is the final reference program on
 [Solana Playground](https://beta.solpg.io/github.com/ZYJLiu/doc-examples/tree/main/cpi-pda).

 ## Starter Code

-Here is a start program on
+Here is a starter program on
 [Solana Playground](https://beta.solpg.io/github.com/ZYJLiu/doc-examples/tree/main/cpi-sol-transfer-pda-signer).
 The `lib.rs` file includes the following program with a single `sol_transfer` instruction.